noi-techpark/odh-docs/source/datasets.rst

 e-charging station that checks the if the plug is being used or not, to let people know that the charging outlet is available.

+Datasets are accessible through a :term:`REST API`, the URL of each endpoint is given along with other information in the description of each dataset, see the lists of datasets in the remainder of this section.

 .. _data-providers:

 Data Providers